Video poems by Stephen Humphrey and Sarah Peebles

 He can’t recognize his own reflection,

-but he still knows he’s handsome
+but still he knows he’s handsome

-as he preens his sleekmetallic self.
+as he preens his sleek half-metallic self,

-Meanwhile the females are
+while the females are all

-all below ground, forgetting him.
+below ground, forgetting him.

 Agepostemon viricens is one of the most good-looking bee species, and this male Agepostemon must know it, considering how much time he spends grooming himself.
 For the second time in Resonating Bodies history a male Agepostemon bee has dropped by one of our habitats to hang out.
 See last year’s video by Kevin Steele.